openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 `masterRunner.sh` terminates, the environment variables will fall out of scope and disappear leaving your command environment non-polluted.

-**Note:** While executing masterRunner.sh, if you do not have all of the proper environment variables set, the script will terminate after encountering the variable.
+**Note:** While executing `masterRunner.sh`, if you do not have all of the proper environment variables set, the script will terminate after encountering the variable.

 ### Command Line approach

 This is a more manual testing technique.
 The use case when using this methodology is when you need to look up close and personal at the execution and results of an individual test.

-Here is a typical series of commands needed to run a single test manually.
+Here is a typical series of commands needed to run a single test manually:

 ```
 source ./envInit.sh